retest/docs/docs/recheck/location-of-the-golden-master-files-and-test-reports.md

-# Location of the Golden Master files and test reports
+# Location of the Golden Master Files and Test Reports

 When calling `Recheck#capTest()`, recheck either creates a diff in form of a test report (see below) using the existing Golden Master or—if it is the first time a test is being executed—it creates the Golden Master itself and fails the test.